tulipbayy/CSC-SDS-235-Final-Project/README.md

 Explore sustainability-aligned spending patterns
 # 2. Bar Chart

-The bar chart provides a comparative view of spending across different vendor categories, allowing users to:
+The bar chart provides a detailed comparison of dining expenses across food categories, broken down by local vs. non-local sourcing.

-Compare total spending by supplier
-Identify major vendors
+Each bar represents a category (e.g., dairy, meat, produce), and is stacked to show the proportion of spending allocated to:

+Local suppliers
+Non-local suppliers

+This visualization allows users to quickly assess how different categories contribute to overall spending and where local sourcing is more or less prominent.

+Key goals:

-Understand distribution imbalance across categories
+Compare spending across food categories
+Identify which categories rely heavily on non-local suppliers Highlight categories with strong local sourcing Support decision-making around shifting procurement toward sustainable options

 # 3. Pie Chart